 3.1 Establishing communication by e-mail

 You can contact us at the email address published on our website.

-* IP address of the computer from which the request is being sent;
+- IP address of the computer from which the request is being sent;

-* Date and time of email sending.
+- Date and time of sending the email.

-3. 2 Establishing communication by regular mail/fax
+3. 2 Establishing communication by regular mail/or fax

 4. Your Rights